godotengine/godot-website/collections/_article/maintenance-release-godot-2-0-3.md

 It's been a bit over one month [since the release of Godot 2.0.2](/article/maintenance-release-godot-2-0-2), and a lot of work has been done in both the master branch and the stable 2.0 branch.

-We will soon post more details about the cool new features which are cooking up in the master branch (such as drag and drop support and editor localisation), but in the meantime, let's treat ourselves a nice bugfix release that also comes with interesting usability improvements.
+We will soon post more details about the cool new features which are cooking up in the master branch (such as drag and drop support and editor localization), but in the meantime, let's treat ourselves a nice bugfix release that also comes with interesting usability improvements.
 [Grab it now](/download), and read along!

 ## Distribution changes